 We would like to encourage everyone who has an interest in native UK Reptiles and Amphibians to join us and become involved with conservation in the capital.
-We have a particular keen interest in sourcing new sites to survey and monitor if possible - so please mention us to any landowners who may have habitats they would be willing to offer for volunteer surveying* and help provide sites for future practice and training.
+We specialise in working with local volunteer groups and have a particular keen interest in sourcing new sites to survey and monitor if possible - so please mention us to any landowners who may have habitats they would be willing to offer for volunteer surveying* and help provide sites for future practice and training.

 We also need people to simply spread the word that we exist!
 A strong part of the LARG future is to become a key contact in supporting volunteers from all backgrounds in getting involved with local conservation projects, perhaps even provide opportunities to lead projects - and evolve London's awareness of it's current Amphibian and Reptile status.

 *Important - In being volunteer based, the insurance and nature of our surveys are not suitable for commercial level surveys.
 If you require Consultancy level surveys, try CIEEM - Professional Directory.

 This year, London Amphibian and Reptile Group have been working with the Friends of Hampton Heath in the borough of Richmond-Upon-Thames to carry out monitoring of amphibian and reptile populations.

 We surveyed two ponds on the neighbouring driving range and golf course, recording over 40 smooth newts in one night, and capturing a spangled diving beetle, a red-listed species and a first record for the borough.

 We have also helped to initiate a long-term project to monitor and better understand the common lizard population at the heath.
 It was feared following a series of fires last year that the once infrequently sighted lizards may not have survived, however so far via the joint monitoring effort in 2023, common lizards have been regularly recorded across all areas of the heath, indicating the presence of a healthy and resilient metapopulation.